We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - breast tenderness

-Serious side effects of birth control include deep vein thrombosis, heart attack, and stroke.
-Those who smoke, are older than 35, and have risk factors for cardiovascular disease are at a higher risk of these severe side effects.
+Serious side effects of birth control include deep vein thrombosis (DVT), heart attack, and stroke.
+People who smoke, are older than 35, and have risk factors for cardiovascular disease are at a higher risk of these severe side effects.